 We help companies build distributed software development teams to accelerate their business growth.
 At Neontri, we understand that business needs evolve, so we offer a multifaceted service package that features seven distinctive outsourcing models:

-Thanks to such a diverse range of services, we can offer flexible partnership approaches that can be tailored to your project requirements, budget constraints, and organizational dynamics.
+Thanks to such a diverse range of services, we can offer flexible partnership approaches that can be tailored to your project unique needs, budget constraints, and organizational dynamics.

 Cost of offshore software development: From pricing to partnership

-Selecting an outsourcing destination requires a holistic approach.
-Each country and region is unique, with differences in socioeconomic and financial conditions affecting software development rates.
+Selecting an outsourcing software development destination requires a holistic approach.
+Each country and region is unique, with differences in socioeconomic and financial conditions affecting software offshore development rates.

-Companies must balance cost considerations with talent quality, technical expertise, communication skills, and long-term strategic alignment.
+Companies must balance cost efficiency with talent quality, technical expertise, communication and in demand skills, and long-term strategic alignment.
 The lowest rate doesn’t always translate to the best value.
 Offshore software development cost is influenced by project complexity, necessary technologies, maintenance, the type of pricing model, and the cost of living in the selected market.

 Are you ready to build your offshore development team?
-Contact us, and we will help you identify the optimal resourcing strategy for your business success.
+Contact us to identify the optimal resourcing strategy for your business success.

 FAQ